1. Outstanding Contracts - Capital Account:

-Equity Shares of Rs.
+Lacs) Equity Shares of Rs.
 2/- each to employees.
 A Compensation

-Committee has been constituted by the Board of Directors of the Company to
+Committee has been constituted by the Board of Directors of the Company

-an exercise price of Rs.
-17/- per equity Share (being the exercise
+exercise price of Rs.
+17/- per equity Share (being the exercise price

-Under the scheme, 30% of the options vest at the end of one year from the date of
+scheme, 30% of the options vest at the end of one year from the date of

 grant of options, 30% at the end of second year from the date of grant

-of options and the balance 40% at the end of third year
+of options and the balance 40% at the end of third year from the date

-to Employee Compensation Expense – ESOS account, represents the proportionate cost
+Compensation Expense – ESOS account, represents the proportionate cost

 for the year and has been credited to the revenue account.

 Option outstanding account, represents discounts on the options

-levy of liquated damages (LD) to the extent of 10% of the contract
+levy of liquidity damages (LD) to the extent of 10% of the contract

 value for delay in execution of the contracts.
 As a trade practice, on